-It’s an unmatched story of cultural appropriation and exploitation revealing how despite Linda’s composition became a worldwide phenomenon earning millions in sales and publishing Royalties for Record Companies and Disney Studios both in Africa and abroad, the Composer and his family continued to wallow in poverty until a Lawsuit was instituted and finally settled by Disney in 2006.
+It’s an unmatched story of cultural appropriation and exploitation revealing how despite Linda’s Mbube composition became a worldwide phenomenon when it was re-recorded as the Lion Sleeps Tonight earning millions in sales and publishing Royalties for Record Companies and Disney Studios both in Africa and abroad, the Composer of Mbube the original Mbube song on which the Lion Sleeps Tonight was based and his family continued to wallow in poverty until a Lawsuit was instituted over Royalty payments due for Mbube’s use as the Lion Sleeps Tonight was finally settled by Disney in 2006.

 The Recording, Release and Success Of Mbube